 \subsection{Early Pruning.}

-Given an instance $(I,f,w,B)\in \I$ with a basic search tree $T=(V,E)$, the idea behind Lazy Evaluations is to accelerate the pruning test in Line~\ref{alg1l4} of Algorithm~\ref{alg1} by avoiding the computation of each marginal gain $f(c\vert S)$, with $\emptyset\neq S\in V$ and $c\in C(S)$.
+Given an instance $(I,f,w,B)\in \I$ with a basic search tree $T=(V,E)$, the idea behind Lazy Evaluations is to accelerate the pruning rule in Line~\ref{e_alg1l4} of Algorithm~\ref{e_alg1} by avoiding the computation of each marginal gain $f(c\vert S)$, with $\emptyset\neq S\in V$ and $c\in C(S)$.
 Instead, it is substituted by an upper bound.

-Similarly, Early Pruning aims to reduce the number of computations of marginal gains.
-However, unlike Lazy Evaluation, Early Pruning does not aim to replace the marginal gains with an upper bound.
-Instead, as the name Early Pruning suggests, it aims to perform a pruning test earlier than in Algorithm~\ref{alg1}, specifically while ordering the elements in the candidate set $C(S)$ of a node $S \neq \emptyset$ by a greedy order.
+Similarly, Early Pruning aims to reduce the number of computations of (relative) marginal gains.
+However, unlike Lazy Evaluations, Early Pruning does not aim to replace the marginal gains with an upper bound.
+Instead, as the name Early Pruning suggests, it aims to perform pruning earlier than in Algorithm~\ref{e_alg1}, specifically while ordering the elements in the candidate set $C(S)$ of a node $S \neq \emptyset$ by a greedy order.

-In any call $\sn(S)$ in Algorithm~\ref{alg1}, we let, in Line~\ref{alg1l4}, be $c_1,\dots,c_k$ the elements of $C(S)$ ordered by a greedy order.
-In practice, we order the candidate set $C(S)$ iteratively by considering each element $c_i\in C(S)$, computing its marginal gain $f(c_i\vert S)$, and inserting it into the correct position within the current partial greedy ordering of the previously considered elements $\{c_1,\dots,c_{i-1}\}$.
+In any call to $\sn(S,C(S),s^*)$ in Algorithm~\ref{e_alg1}, we consider the elements $c_1,\dots,c_k$ of $C(S)$ sorted according to a greedy order both to efficiently compute $\fkh(S,C(S))$ and to determine the order in which Algorithm~\ref{e_alg1} explores the children of $S$.
+In practice, we order the candidate set $C(S)$ iteratively by considering each element $c_i\in C(S)$, computing its relative marginal gain $\frac{f(c_i\vert S)}{w_{c_i}}$, and inserting it into the correct position within the current partial greedy order of the previously considered elements $\{c_1,\dots,c_{i-1}\}$.

-To avoid computing marginal gains $f(c\vert S)$ for $c\in C(S)$, we incorporate a pruning test into the iterative calculation of the marginal gains, based on the marginal gains computed in earlier iterations and the marginal gains $f(c\vert S^P)$ with respect to the parent node $S^P$ of all $c\in C(S)$.
+To avoid computing relative marginal gains $\frac{f(c\vert S)}{w_c}$ for some $c\in C(S)$, we incorporate a pruning rule into the iterative calculation of the relative marginal gains, based on the relative marginal gains computed in earlier iterations and the relative marginal gains $\frac{f(c\vert S^P)}{w_c}$ of all $c\in C(S)$ with respect to the parent node $S^P$.